-We begin our journey towards the summit of Chulu West as you arrive at Kathmandu, do the necessary preparations, and drive to Syange on private jeep.
-From Syange, we start trekking towards beautiful villages of Dharapani, Chame, Pisang and enter into the highest valleys of Manang.
-For proper acclimatization and getting familiar with surroundings, we spend two nights at Manang.
-From Manang, the trekking journey continues towards Ledar, and finally, we set up a camp at Chulu west base camp.
+We begin our journey towards the summit of Chulu West as you arrive at Kathmandu, do the necessary preparations, and drive to Syange on a private jeep.
+From Syange, we start trekking towards the beautiful villages of Dharapani, Chame, and Pisang and enter into the highest valleys of Manang.
+For proper acclimatization and getting familiar with the surroundings, we spend two nights at Manang.
+From Manang, the trekking journey continues towards Ledar, and finally, we set up a camp at Chulu West Base Camp.
 Our professional climbing leaders will provide you with detailed instructions on using peak climbing equipment like ice axes, crampons, and ropes.

 Day 1 : Arrival Kathmandu and Transfer to hotel::